kevlarr/kanbad/web/README.md

 - Reordering cards or moving between boards

-Board and card Drag & Drop is implemented using the base HTML5 drag events API, rather than any React-specific d&d library, primarily because implementing from scratch (1) is a better learning opportunity, and (2) offers more opportunity for customizing events and the types of draggable elements & behavior on drop.
+Board and card Drag & Drop is implemented using the base HTML5 drag events API, rather than any React-specific d&d library, primarily because implementing from scratch...

+1. ... is a better learning opportunity
+2. ... offers more opportunity for customizing draggable elements and drop types
+3. ... makes it easier to allow child elements (eg. text in a card) to be selectable without dragging the card (how is this NOT common behavior?)

 ## Getting Started